Knowledge Base

 To use MPEG video files, you need a personal computer with sufficient

-processor speed, internal memory & hard disk space to handle and play
+processor speed, internal memory & hard disk space to handle and

-software that plays MPEG files.
+client software that plays MPEG files.
 The major advantage of MPEG compared

 to other video and audio coding formats is that MPEG files are much